 Jennifer Lewy, MSW

 The purpose of screening is early diagnosis and treatment of an infection.
-Screening tests are usually given to people without current symptoms, but who may be at high risk for certain diseases or conditions.
+Screening tests are given to people without current symptoms, but who may be at high risk for certain diseases or conditions.

 You will get several screening tests as part of your routine prenatal care.
 Screening tests can help your doctor know if you are at risk for certain infections during pregnancy.
 Tests may include: